 All students participating in an off-campus program must:

-- Be in good academic standing at Wheaton or another college or university during the semester(s) in which the student applies, is accepted and participates in the program.
-Students on academic probation or suspension, or who have incomplete grades, at Wheaton or another college/university are not eligible for a Wheaton College sponsored travel program.
+- Be a degree-seeking student in good academic standing at Wheaton or another college or university during the semester(s) in which the student applies, is accepted and participates in the program.
+Students on academic probation or suspension, or who have incomplete grades, at Wheaton or another college/university are not eligible for a Wheaton College sponsored off-campus program.

 - Agree to behave while abroad according to Wheaton Community Covenant standards, any additional student conduct standards adopted by the particular study/service abroad program in which the student is a participant, and local laws.